 Tips for Writing a Condolence Letter

-These tips will ensure that you write an appropriate and sympathetic condolence letter; hence, reducing the chances of offending your acquaintance during the sad time.
+These tips will ensure that you write an appropriate and sympathetic letter, reducing the chances of offending your acquaintance during this sad time.

 Following are some tips that you can observe when writing a condolence letter: